-- 1. COA is customized based on your chosen program, your dependency status and whether or not you are living with your parent(s). - 2.
+- to "not living with their parent(s)".
+This information will be on the award notice giving the student the ability to tell Financial Aid Office that they are living with their parent(s) or not. - 2.
 Housing and food are required elements to be added to the COA.
 They are part of the COA, however, does not mean that you will pay more for these items, just because you attend Berkeley.
-These are expenses you and/or your parents likely already have. - 3.
+These are expenses you and/or your parents/legal guardians likely already have. - 3.
 The College is also required to include the cost of a laptop in the COA.
 That does not mean, however, that we are providing you with a laptop, nor does it mean you have to purchase one if you already have a suitable computer.
 If you do not have a laptop and need access to a computer, the College will assist when possible. - 4.
 The College supplies are mostly eBooks that you pay for as part of your tuition.
 We include additional expenses for books and supplies for all applicable programs. - 5.
 The federal student loan origination fees are also a required COA element.
 The College does not assume, however, that you will borrow, nor how much, should you choose to borrow loans.
-If you do not borrow loans, you will not incur this cost. - 6.
-COA is used to determine need as part of the multiple levels of federal packaging methodology.
+If you do not borrow loans, you will not incur this cost. - COA is used to determine need as part of the multiple levels of federal packaging methodology.
 It does not represent, however, the amount of aid that you can receive. - 7. \If you believe your expenses are unusual and/or much higher than the COA estimates, you can appeal the COA by contacting the Financial Aid office.
 Financial Aid can make documented "Professional Judgement" adjustments.
 It is important to know, however, that increasing the COA does not always increase financial aid eligibility.

-Financial Aid: Student Budgets for Award Year 2023-2024 for Graduate Degrees
+Financial Aid: Student Budgets for Award Year 2025-2026 for Graduate Degrees

-Full Time Graduate Degree - Not living with Parent Full Time Graduate Degree - Living with Parent
+Full Time Graduate Degree - Not Living with Parent Full Time Graduate Degree - Living with Parent

 eBooks \$200 \$200

-Personal \$1,286 \$1,286
+Personal \$1,367 \$1,367

-Housing & Food \$7,680 \$2,805
+Housing & Food \$8,441 \$2,955

-Transportation \$1,575 \$1,575
+Transportation \$1,614 \$1,614

 Average Loan Fees \$46 \$46

-Tuition \$9,700 \$9,700
+Tuition \$10,375 \$10,375

-Total, Term \$20,487 \$15,612
+Total, Term \$22,043 \$16,558

-Total, Annual \$40,975 \$31,224
+Total, Annual \$44,806 \$33,115

-Students with Grad PLUS loan(s) may have their budget increased by \$380